openfun/richie/docs/lms-connection.md

 #### Enable TLS

-If you want to develop with OpenEdx as `LMS_BACKEND` of Richie, you need to enable TLS for your development servers.
+If you want to develop with OpenEdx as `RICHIE_LMS_BACKENDS` of Richie, you need to enable TLS for your development servers.
 Both Richie and OpenEdx use Nginx as reverse proxy that ease the SSL setup.

 ##### 1. Install mkcert ans its Certificate Authority